 You can safely reheat in the microwave; however, the texture will not be the same, so keep that in mind.
 When reheating leftovers from the refrigerator, I would suggest for the best result, use a skillet.
 This helps draw out extra moisture and help re-create a crust to the potatoes.

-Mexican Ground Beef and Potatoes Recipe
+Mexican Ground Beef Potatoes

 - 1 recipe mexican ground beef